seanboe/JavaCalculator/README.md

 $$

 ## Function Class
-The <samp>Function</samp> class defines all functions used for computations and other mathematical methods in binary pairs.
+🚀 The <samp>Function</samp> class defines all functions used for computations and other mathematical methods in binary pairs.
 On input, all functions are simplified to multiple <samp>Function</samp> objects that contain each other so that large functions can be simplified into binomial or monomial expressions.
 This creates a virtually recursive system since each function can invoke the <samp>compute()</samp> method on its parameters, which will then compute there parameters, and so on and so forth.
 This means that all variables, numbers, operations, and functions are stored as <samp>Function</samp> objects, making parsing from Reverse Polish Notation to a <samp>Function</samp> object very easy.
-The <samp>Function</samp> class also remembers all computations that it performs, so if the <samp>Function</samp> is computed at a certain point, it will simply return the previously calculated value without recalculating the value in order to save time.
+The <samp>Function</samp> class also remembers all computations that it performs, so if the <samp>Function</samp> is computed at a certain point, it will simply return the previously calculated value without recalculating the value in order to save time. 🚀

-## Graphing Class
+## Graphing Class 🚀
-The graphing algorithm graphs all points of a function, or multiple functions, on a coordinate plane.
+🚀 The graphing algorithm graphs all points of a function, or multiple functions, on a coordinate plane.
 It uses a while loop that evaluates each function on a defined interval in order to produce the graph.
 All the points are then connected with small line segments since this allows the graph to be more smooth and accurate.
-The grapher also includes generation for the coordinate axis and even gridlines that can be spaced apart at set intervals.
+The grapher also includes generation for the coordinate axis and even gridlines that can be spaced apart at set intervals. 🚀

 ## GUIv3 Class
 The <samp>GUIv3</samp> class contains code for generating the entire UI, sometimes using Netbeans and Visual Studio Code.
-The UI is developed using Java Swing, a desktop application library.
-All the code to integrate the backend with the frontend was made possible by <samp>java.awt.event.MouseEvent evt</samp> to detect mouse input.
+The UI is developed using Java Swing, a desktop application library. 🚀 All the code to integrate the backend with the frontend was made possible by <samp>java.awt.event.MouseEvent evt</samp> to detect mouse input.
 By writing listeners on all the buttons, we were able to detect and use input from the frontend.
 We developed 3 versions of the UI before arriving at our final version.

 ## InfixParser Class
 The InfixParser class contains methods for parsing infix expressions like (x^2+1) into Reverse Polish notation.
 Reverse Polish notation is easier for our algorithms to process, so it is imperative that we correctly convert infix expressions.
-It needs to respect the order of operations, so we resorted to an algorithm invented by Edsger Dijkstra to do just this: The shunting yard algorithm(named for its resemblance to a train shunting yard).
+It needs to respect the order of operations, so we resorted to an algorithm invented by Edsger Dijkstra to do just this: The shunting yard algorithm(named for its resemblance to a train shunting yard) 🚀.
 The infixparser class has some helper methods and one static method: parse(String infix).
 This method runs the shunting yard algorithm and returns the RPN version of the input string.